-If you’re planning to go on a ride like GRAVEL by Cycle Oregon, having a gravel-specific bike isn’t essential, but it will make your ride experience much nicer.
-There are features of a gravel bike, most notably the size of tires it can accomodate, that will make for a much more stable and comfortable ride.
+Having a gravel-specific bike isn’t essential, but it will make your ride experience much nicer.
+There are features of a gravel bike, most notably the size of tires it can accommodate, that will make for a much more stable and comfortable ride.
 If you’re new to riding gravel or not comfortable on terrain that’s not a smooth pavement, you’ll see great benefit from getting a gravel-specific bike.

 What is a Gravel Bike